On the almost everywhere convergence of two-parameter ergodic averages along directional rectangles: Introduction

 Let $T$ be a measure preserving transformation on a probability space $ (X,\AAA,\mu) $.
 One of the fundamentals of ergodic theory, proved in 1931 by Birkhoff, is the \textit{pointwise ergodic theorem}, also known as \textit{Birkhoff's ergodic theorem}: for any $f \in L^1(X)$,

 exists for almost every $x \in X$.
 Since then, many generalizations have been obtained, see for example the results of Bellow, Jones and Rosenblatt in \cite{CVmoving.av.BJR} for ``moving averages''.
 In this paper, we are interested in the behavior of two-parameter ergodic averages.
-Let $ S,T $ be a pair of commuting, invertible, measure preserving, ergodic transformations on a probability space $ (X,\AAA,\mu) $.
-If $R \subset \RR^2$ is a rectangle (not necessarily parallel to the coordinate axes), let $l(R)$ be the length of its shortest side.
-Given a sequence $\{R_n\}_{n \in \NN}$ of rectangles of $\RR^2$ with $l(R_n) \to \infty$ as $n \to \infty$, we study the almost everywhere convergence of the averages
+Let $ S,T $ be a pair of ergodic, commuting, invertible, measure preserving, transformations on a probability space $ (X,\AAA,\mu) $.
+Moreover, we assume that $S$ and $T$ are ``jointly aperiodic'' in the sense that for any $(i,j) \in \ZZ^2$, $(i,j) \neq (0,0)$, one has